Easy Watermelon Mojito Recipe

 - Watermelon juice – Peel and roughly chop the watermelon.
 Add to a blender and blend until smooth.
 Pass through a sieve to remove fiber.

-- Add the mint to a cocktail shaker or tall glass and muddle them with a wooden muddler.
+- Add the mint to a cocktail shaker or tall glass and muddle it with a wooden muddler.
 Then, add the chilled watermelon juice, lemon juice, sugar, and rum.
 Top with sparkling water.
 Garnish with a watermelon wedge, lemon slices, and mint leaves.

 Pitcher (6 drinks)